ringwormGO-organization/ringwormGO/README.md

 # ringwormGO

-A non-profit software development group.
+A non-profit software development project.
 Most of our work is written in C/C++ on GNU/Linux.

 If you have a suggestion contact the offical mail account of ringwormGO: ringwormgo@gmail.com